milovanderlinden/blackarch-site/_posts/2015-01-09-new-mirror.md

 ---
 layout: post
-title: New Italy mirror added!
+title: Mirror in Italy
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [garr.it](https://mirror.garr.it) for becoming a mirror.